 To drive quality, the lead buyer and supplier work together to analyse sources of insufficient quality, demonstrating transparency in their data and processes.

 Savin'side® is a methodology created for buyers, by buyers.
-Proven in large companies, this approach ultimately aims to optimise the Total Cost of Ownership (TCO) of your class C purchases.
+Proven in large companies, this approach ultimately aims to optimise the Total Cost of Ownership (TCO) of your tail spend.